Khoresh Bademjan (Persian Lamb & Aubergine Casserole)

 The key to this dish is frying the aubergine separately before adding it to the khoresh.
 It really does make a massive difference to the flavour and the consistency of the aubergine, which should be soft and not spongy.
 You can, of course, oven roast your aubergine if you don’t want to fry them.
 But the recipe below is as close to the version most Iranians make in their homes.

-It is commonly served with chelow and tahdig (rice and crispy rice formed at the bottom of the pot while cooking), and further accompanied by a salad (such as Salad Shirazi), yoghurt dip (such as Maast O’Moosir or Maast O’Khiar) and pickles (Torshi).
+Serve with chelow and tahdig (rice and crispy rice formed at the bottom of the pot while cooking), and a salad (such as Salad Shirazi), yoghurt dip (Maast O’Moosir or Maast O’Khiar) and Persian pickles (Torshi).

 Khoresh Bademjan